richardschoen/iforgit/README.md

 This is a Windows replacement for PDM that integrates with any editor such as VS Code, Notepad++, Notepad, etc.

-It also integrates with the iForGit software for managing source member versioning.
+It also integrates with the iForGit software for managing source member versioning and you can use existing PDM options.

 You can download a copy of thes Windows based PDM utility here:
 https://github.com/richardschoen/workwithibmipdm